 Here's how to make it, in 12 easy steps and completely illustrated.
-These directions work equally well for regular sugar, low sugar, fruit juice-sweetened and Stevia, my preference (or if you prefer, Splenda)-sweetened jam.
+These directions work equally well for regular sugar, low sugar, fruit juice-sweetened and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, -sweetened jam.

 For more information about blueberries, see Blueberry Picking Tips.
 Here are some other related pages: